Venice film festival to showcase real stars and virtual reality

 Moviemakers will be hoping for a replay of the success of films such as "La La Land", "Gravity" and "Birdman" which went from Venice launches to Academy Awards glory.

-The world's oldest film festival will also stage what organizers say is the first virtual reality competition at a major cinema event.
+The world's oldest film festival will also stage what organisers say is the first virtual reality competition at a major cinema event.

 Outside of the competition, Stephen Frears will present "Victoria and Abdul", his latest work on the British monarchy, with Judi Dench as the 19th-century queen.